Status of this Advice Note

 Summary of this Advice Note

-The Infrastructure Planning (Environmental Impact Assessment) Regulations 2017 (‘the EIA Regulations’) transpose the requirements of the EIA Directive (2011/92/EU) governing statutory notification and consultation in respect of transboundary effects of development on other European Economic Area Member States (‘EEA States’).
+The Infrastructure Planning (Environmental Impact Assessment) Regulations 2017 (‘the EIA Regulations’) transpose the requirements of the EIA Directive (2011/92/EU) governing statutory notification and consultation in respect of transboundary effects of development on European Economic Area Member States (‘EEA States’).
 Regulation 32 of the EIA Regulations establishes the procedural duties necessary where the Secretary of State (SoS) is of the view that a Nationally Significant Infrastructure Project (NSIP) is likely to have significant effects on the environment in an EEA State; or where an EEA State is of the view that its environment is likely to be significantly affected by an NSIP.
 The duties under Regulation 32 apply until the decision on the Development Consent Order (DCO) is made.

-The United Kingdom (UK) is also a signatory to the Espoo and Aarhus conventions and therefore, has obligations to engage with other signatory States and their public where relevant.
+The United Kingdom (UK) is a signatory to the Espoo and Aarhus conventions and therefore, has obligations to engage with other signatory States and their public where relevant.

 Jump to section: